tillbiskup/cwepr/docs/installing.rst

 Deactivating is simple as well, once you are done.
 Either close the terminal, or issue the command ``deactivate``.

-Install cwEPR
+Install cwepr
 -------------

-Once you activated your virtual environment where you want to install the cwEPR package in, proceed as given above:
+Once you activated your virtual environment where you want to install the cwepr package in, proceed as given above:

 .. code-block:: bash

     pip install cwepr

-This will download the cwEPR package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
+This will download the cwepr package from the `Python Package Index (PyPI) <https://www.pypi.org/>`_ and install it locally.
 All dependencies will be installed as well.

 .. note::